This post contains affiliate links.

 What to Do With Leftover Buttermilk

-The whole reason for this article is that most of us don’t use buttermilk very often, so it seems appropriate to discuss what to do with leftover buttermilk.
+This article is written because most people don’t use buttermilk very often, so it seems appropriate to discuss what to do with leftover buttermilk.

 An open container of buttermilk will last about two weeks in your refrigerator.
 Most substitutes will likely last a little less.
 Powdered buttermilk will last 3+ years unopened and 6-12 months once opened.
 Powdered is a great option for keeping buttermilk at the ready and not having to think about what to do with excess as you can easily make just what you need.